-Each concrete play area is of course associated with a concrete subclass of AreaBehavior.
-This association will not necessarily be unique (it's conceivable that an area could change its associated grid during its existence), and the model therefore allows the modification of the AreaBehavior associated with an Area.
-This explains the presence of the setBehavior (AreaBehavior ab) method in the Area class.
+Each concrete play area is of course attached to a concrete subclass of AreaBehavior.
+This association will not necessarily be unique since it's conceivable that an area can change its associated grid as it evolves over time.
+The toolkit therefore allows the modification of the AreaBehavior atached to an Area.
+This explains the presence of the setBehavior(AreaBehavior ab) method in the Area class.